davidesenatore/MFTest/README.md

 ## Problems

-This project have been created to explore a bug with Angular injector.
+This project originally have been created to explore a bug with Angular injector.
 If TestComponent, inside mfe1 remote, is loaded with constructor signature with HttpClient reference, the module loading fail with this error:

 ERROR Error: Uncaught (in promise): NullInjectorError: R3InjectorError(AppModule)[HttpClient -> HttpClient -> HttpClient]:
   NullInjectorError: No provider for HttpClient!